 Requirements

-Expressions of a given type T shall be denoted using the notation Expression <T>, where the data type T is restricted to be any defined ArgType (see 4.6.1.2), which may be any MAL Attribute type, Position, or Direction.
+Expressions of a given type T shall be denoted using the notation Expression <T>, where the data type T is restricted to be any defined ArgType (see 4.6.2.1), which may be any MAL Attribute type or Geometric data type.

 In such cases, the underlying type shall be a MAL::Element that must evaluate to type T.